laurensdewaele/tenso-mobile-app/app/lib/notes.md

   - Graph overview with hold edges
   - Graph overview with Grips

+  - Overview on workout accordion => calcHandoffSet needs to be in a separate class and extend that one. => do it when incorporating it in the overview.
 - Draw diagram when all is refactored. => DO THIS THOUGH MAYBE DO IT WHEN YOUR READY TO OPEN SOURCE.
   Maybe then you'll foreget how it's all structured.
 NewOrEditWorkout => buffer for the workout screens because it can alter between new or edit.
   Explain when drawing my diagram that it's quite intricate and it adds a lot of overhead